Juggling a soccer ball is difficult for beginner soccer players. Even some of the pro players can’t juggle. So there’s hope for us all.

-- While juggling, it takes a lot of skill and control to get the ball to different areas of your body.
+- While juggling, getting the ball to different areas of your body takes a lot of skill and control.
 Therefore, this helps improve a player’s control over power, accuracy, and first touch.

 - Overall coordination is enhanced.

-- A player’s balance is crucial when juggling, particularly when using different parts of the body.
+- A player’s balance is crucial when juggling, particularly when using different body parts.
 Practice can only improve a player’s core and balance.

-Here are some of the body parts you should be involving in your juggling routine:
+Here are some of the body parts you should be involved in your juggling routine:

 - Make contact with the ball when your upper leg is perpendicular to your hip.